-Each workshop includes “coffee and cake” and “action learning” where each individual gets a chance to solve any tech-related problems they are experiencing that week!
+Each workshop includes “coffee and cake” and “action learning” where every individual gets a chance to solve any tech-related problems they are experiencing that week!
 In addition, each workshop has a set learning topic too:

 Workshop 1: Introduction.
 Looking at different devices – from desktop and laptop computers to mobile devices such as tablets and smartphones and how to choose the best one for your individual needs.

 Workshop 2: Operating Systems.
 What makes the device work!
 From Apple Mac and Microsoft Windows to iOS, Android, and Linux.
 Also: keeping the system up-to-date and installing/removing apps.

 Workshop 3: Free & Open Source Software.
 Looking further into Linux, what free and open source software is, and the benefits of it.

 Workshop 4: The Web.
 Web browsers, websearch, and email accounts.

 Workshop 5: QR Codes.
 Understanding those barcode-like “quick response” codes, how to use them, and even how to create them!

 Workshop 6: Creeps.
 Looking at “creepy” examples of privacy invasion online – what to consider, and what to do about it.

 Workshop 7: Scams.
 Understanding the different types of online scams, how to spot them, and how to avoid them.

 Workshop 8: Raspberry Pi.
 The remarkable £30 credit card-sized computer that’s not just for kids!